nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

   FutureOr<void> onBotStart(INyxx nyxx, Logger logger) async {}
   FutureOr<void> onBotStop(INyxx nyxx, Logger logger) async {}
   ```
-  Future version of nyxx will add more hooks and ways of extending nyxx functionality.
+  Future version of nyxx will add more hooks and ways of extending the functionality of nyxx.

 #### Improved cache